buitcj/docs/notes/git_notes.md

 ###Squash

 Combines (squashes) multiple commits into one.
 Very useful when you create temporary commits and commit on top of it and you want to make things cleaner by reducing to a single commit.

+###Porcelain and Plumbing

+Plumbing refers to the bare pipe.
+Porcelain refers to the toilet that is used on top of the bare pipe.
+In other words, git plumbing commands are low level commands not meant for most users; in the bathroom nobody uses the bare pipe directly.
+Instead, most git users should use porcelain commands meant for normal usage like the toilet instead of the pipe.

+####Example plumbing commands

+`git hash-object`
+`git ls-tree`
+`git rev-parse`
+`git write-tree`
+`git update-index`

 Basics
 =======